addania/coding/src/pages/TypeScript.md

 achievements[0].name = "Taste the Rainbow" // Error: name is now also readonly property of the object
 ```

-> Readonly modifier can be user on arrays or objects or properties of object.
+> Readonly modifier can be used on arrays, objects or properties of object.

 > We can also make an entire object readonly: